GenericDrugs/GenericDrugs.github.io/index.md

 ## Projects 💽

   - InClock (Final project at ISEL)
-    - Organization tool for periodical events using Jetpack Compose(Web and Android) and Kotlin Multiplatform.
+    - Organization tool for periodical events using Jetpack Compose(Web and Android) and Kotlin Multiplatform (Alpha).

 ## Current Experience: 💼